 Mosquitos are annoying all around the globe.
-However, in some parts of the world, they also carry various illnesses with a potential to be deadly.
+However, in some parts of the world, they also carry various illnesseswith the potential to be deadly.
 That’s why it’s extremely important to protect yourselves from mosquitos, especially during the night, when they are the most active and when you are the most vulnerable.
 Therefore, we are coming up with a comparison of the best mosquito nets!

 Insect Protection System (IPS) by Kamp-Rite is not “just” a mosquito met.
 It’s much more.
 It’s basically a one-person tent with the inner layer made from ultrafine mesh designed to keep mosquitos and other bugs away.